 The Tragic Fate of the Junyo Maru

 On 16 September 1944, the Junyo Maru departed Tanjung Priok (Jakarta) for Sumatra.
-This aging cargo vessel (built 1913, Glasgow, 5,065 GRT, formerly Ardgorm, Hartland Point, Hartmore, Sureway) was owned by Baba Shoiji K.K. and in poor condition junyo-nl-wiki.
+This aging cargo vessel was built in 1913 by Robert Duncan & Co. in Port Glasgow, Scotland, originally named Ardgorm.
+The ship's dimensions included a length between perpendiculars of 405 feet (123 metres), a beam of 53 feet (16 metres), and a depth of 27.2 feet (8.3 metres), with a gross tonnage of 5,065 tons.
+It featured a triple-expansion steam engine producing 475 nominal horsepower, achieving approximately 11 knots maximum speed.
+After changing hands and names multiple times ( Hartland Point, Hartmore, Sureway), it was acquired by Japanese interests in 1921 and renamed Jun'yō Maru in 1927.
+By 1942, it had been requisitioned by the Imperial Japanese Army (Army No. 654) and was owned by Baba Shoiji K.K. in poor condition junyo-nl-wiki.
 Converted into a "hell ship" with makeshift bunks, it was severely overcrowded with approx. 4,200 Javanese Rōmusha (in holds 1-2) and 2,300 Allied POWs (in holds 3-4), including my great-grandfather.

 The Allied POWs included Dutch, British, Australian, and American personnel.
 The Dutch contingent (~300 KNIL military: Dutch, Ambonese, Manadonese) included several Surinamese soldiers (10 perished) and former members of the Batavia City Guard.
 Conditions were appalling: almost no latrines, insufficient water, few life rafts, many already ill junyo-project.